informalsystems/quartz/crates/contracts/tcbinfo/README.md

 # CosmWasm SGX TcbInfo Smart Contract

-This smart contract facilitates the storage and verification of `TcbInfo`s for Intel SGX.
+Standalone smart contract for storage and verification of `TcbInfo`s for Intel SGX.
 The contract ensures that TcbInfos are kept up-to-date so other contracts can query the latest TcbInfo state using the quote's `fmspc` during remote attestation verification to ensure the attesting enclave setup is up-to-date.